How to optimize your documentation for LLMs, AI agents, and chatbots

 - Node.js 16 or later

-- Package manager (npm or yarn)
+- A package manager (npm or yarn)

 ## Installation steps